braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/rate-limiting.md

 There may be some campaigns - transactional messages, in particular - that you wish to always reach the user, even if she has already reached her frequency cap.
 For example, a delivery app may wish to send an email or push when an item is delivered regardless of how many campaigns the user has received.
 If you want a particular campaign to override Frequency Capping rules, you can set this up when scheduling that campaign's delivery by checking the box next to "Ignore frequency capping settings for this campaign".
 When sending [API campaigns][15], which are often transactional, you'll have the ability to specify that a campaign should ignore Frequency Capping rules [within the API request][16] by setting "override_messaging_limits" to "true."

-By default new Campaigns/Canvases that do not obey Frequency Caps will also not count towards them.
+By default, new Campaigns/Canvases that do not obey Frequency Caps will also not count towards them.
 This is configurable for each Campaign/Canvas.

 {% alert note %}
-Please note that this behavior changes the default behavior when you turn off Frequency Capping for a Campaign/Canvas; the changes are backwards compatible and do not impact messages that are currently live right now.
+Please note that this behavior changes the default behavior when you turn off Frequency Capping for a Campaign/Canvas; the changes are backward compatible and do not impact messages that are currently live right now.
 {% endalert %}

 ![Frequency Capping Update][18]